Lucasr0609/Horiseon-Challenge/README.md

 # Index.html changes/fix
-Changes all the <div> to their proper Syntax a <br />changes some of class to .benefit
+Changes all the <div> to their proper Syntax a <brchanges some of class to .benefit
 <br />added Alt="" to all the images
 <br />added title Horiseon in <title>
 <br />fixed Search Engine Optimization so when clicked sends you to that section on the page